Responsible Gambling

 - When you lose a sports wager, don’t foolishly “chase your losses” and make desperate bets to try to get back what you lost.

-Sportsbook operators also should follow certain recommended practices in order to help their customers gamble responsibly.
+Sportsbook operators also should follow certain recommended practices to help their customers gamble responsibly.

 - All odds and payouts should be clearly posted, as well as any other pertinent information relevant to a particular wager.
 Players have to be able to weigh their risks and rewards in an informed way.